mattyoung101/omicron2d/docs/PLANNING.md

 Note that the movement planner will also handle not only directional moving but also kicking and grabbing and everything.
 It's more like an action planner actually.

+### How much stamina to use?
+A simple planning algorithm based on priorities (LOW, NORMAL, HIGH, CRITICAL) where low is not much power usage and high is 100% power.

+The movement planner should predict how much stamina would be required to reach the point and calculate, based on the point priority, accordingly.

 ### Example on how this applies to other gameplay situations
 Suppose we have a corner kick.
 In a BTree, we'd load up the corner kick tree.
 In GOAP, we just set the action to "perform corner kick for $FIELD_POSITION" and it will do it.